EFAP Section 3

 3. An additional vote to confirm final allocation levels if EFAP actual funding varies considerably from estimated figures.
 Initial allocation estimates are provided to each EFAP Lead Agency prior to Biennial Meetings.
 Once the budget is final then an EFAP allocation fund table will be provided to each EFAP Lead Agency.
 Keep in mind that EFAP may be funded through state and federal sources.

-4. Approve a process for determining the use of future funding increases mid-biennium should funds be made available.
+4. Approval of a process for determining the use of future funding increases mid-biennium should funds be made available.

 5. The Lead Agency may hold a vote at the Biennial Meeting to decide voting methods for other procedural items relevant to their county that may come up throughout the year such as electronic voting, conference call or web-based meetings, etc. However, all voting methods must include the two-thirds vote requirement of the eligible Food Pantries and Lead Agency, as applicable.